-City of Huntsville takes steps to put Magnolia Terrace neighborhood on national historic registry
+City of Huntsville holds public meeting to put Magnolia Terrace neighborhood on National Register of Historic Places

 HUNTSVILLE, Ala.
 (WAFF) - One significant neighborhood in Huntsville is set to get some recognition.
-The Magnolia Terrace neighborhood may be put on the national historic registry.
+The Magnolia Terrace neighborhood may be put on the National Register of Historic Places (NRHP).

 Many of the homeowners today are the children and grandchildren of the people who built the original homes in the area.
-Homes in Magnolia Terrace date back from 1900 to today.
+Tim Brown is part of this legacy.
+His grandmother built a house in the neighborhood in the 1950′s and his mom lives there today.
+He says he’s renovating it now for his kids, their kids, and so on.

 She wanted over 600 homes to be included.
 However, each house costs $50 to $60 dollars to be surveyed for the national historic registry.
 The state didn’t give enough money to the City of Huntsville to include the whole area so they ended up including 219 houses.